jamesarosen/presentations/carson/README.md

 ## Introduction

-Zendesk was born five years ago as a fairly standard Rails 1.2 application.
-In that time, we've upgraded Rails many times and added Resque, Sphinx, Solr, ejabberd, Node.js, and other non-Rails services.
+Zendesk was born five years ago as a standard Rails 1.2 application.
+Since then, we've upgraded Rails many times and added Resque, Sphinx, Solr, ejabberd, Node.js, and other non-Rails services.
 Until very recently, though, all of the Rails code was in one project and one runtime.
 This is the story of how that has begun to change.